middlebear/jekyll-theme-editorial/README.md

   </div>
 </div>
 ```
+This <abrr>HTML</abbr> comes from the underlying Editorial template from HTML5 UP, and demonstrates the built-in styles available.
 To view the elements file in your browser, click the "Elements" link in the sidebar menu (`http://localhost:4000/elements`).

 ### Add site defaults to make posts render properly

-Because of a slight mismatch between HTML5 UP's CSS in the original Editorial HTML template and the default body classes assigned by Jekyll, we need to adjust some sitewide defaults to make posts render correctly.
+Because of a slight mismatch between HTML5 UP's <abbr title="Cascading Style Sheets">CSS</abbr> in the original Editorial <abbr>HTML</abbr> template and the default body classes assigned by Jekyll, we need to adjust some sitewide defaults to make posts render correctly.
 Although these preferences are set in the theme gem's `_config.yml` file, Jekyll doesn't use those defaults as "default defaults", so they must be replicated in your own site's configuration.

 With that in mind, add the following `defaults` key to you Jekyll site's `_config.yml` file: